Away With The Steiners

 We definitely didn’t know just how famous the dargah of Sufi saint Khwaja Muin-ud-din Chishti is.

-And it didn’t help it had been raining heavily the night before and the streets were sludge and aflush with rubbish.
+Plus it didn’t help it had been raining heavily the night before and the streets were sludge and aflush with rubbish.
+Albeit there was the occasional whiff of Kachori or something frying.

 It doesn’t cost to enter but you will need to cover your head to enter the Ajmeri Dargah.